Mahindra Gujarat Tractors Limited: Mahindra Gujarat Tractor Ltd

 Mahindra Gujarat Tractor Limited (MGTL) has its head office at Vadodara (formerly Baroda), Gujarat.
 Sri S.O.
 Tyagi is the head of MGTL, and Sri Pavan Deolia is the General Manager of Marketing.
 Mahindra Gujarat Tractor Limited (MGTL) has been a subsidiary of Mahindra & Mahindra (M&M) since 1999.

 The company operated as Gujarat Tractor Corporation Limited, promoted by the Government of Gujarat (GoG) in 1978, and manufactured and marketed tractors under "Hindustan" brand name.
 The company presently manufactures powerful and fuel efficient tractors in a range from 30–60 hp marketed under the "Shaktimaan" and "Farmplus" brands.
 MGTL is an ISO 9001:2008 and OHSAS18001:2007 certified company.
 The company has a very good marketing network across India having 13 area offices and around 225 dealers.

 Gromax Agri Equipment Limited

-Recently in 2017 Mahindra group renamed the company as Gromax Agri Equipment Limited, as part of new brand strategy and the models continue to be sold as Trakstar.
-The long time best seller Hindustan 60 was relaunched recently and is now sold as Mahindra Hindustan 60/ Sakthimaan 60 ELX.
+Recently in 2017 Mahindra group renamed the company as Gromax Agri Equipment Limited, as part of new brand strategy and the models continue to be sold as Trakstar tractors.
+The long time best seller Hindustan 60 was relaunched recently and is now sold as Mahindra Hindustan 60 and Sakthimaan 60 ELX.